Report: Homelessness, Hunger See Huge Spikes In D.C.

 D.C.
 Mayor Announces New Program for Homeless FamiliesDistrict of Columbia Mayor Muriel Bowser has announced a new program to help homeless families find permanent housing.

 D.C.’s Largest Homeless Shelter for Families at Capacity this WinterAs winter weather continues in our region, the District's largest homeless shelter for families is now at capacity, WNEW Senior Correspondent Mark Segraves reports.

 Deer Meat From Rock Creek Park to Feed HomelessThe National Park Service says it has donated 1,700 pounds of venison to feed the homeless in the nation's capital following a recent deer hunt in Rock Creek Park.

 D.C.
+Mayor Gray Activates 'Cold Emergency Plan'D.C.
 Mayor Vincent Gray activated the city's "Cold Emergency Plan" ahead of frigid, dangerous weather Tuesday night into early Wednesday morning.

 Hypothermia Alert Issued for D.C.; Shelters PrepareTemperatures are going to dip below freezing Monday night, and shelters in the District are preparing for hundreds of extra people to spend the night.